pachyderm/pachyderm/doc/FAQ.md

 _Incrementally_: Only process the new data instead of recomputing everything.

-_Immutable data_: Run analysis today on your data from last month.
+_Immutable data_: Run analysis written today over your data from last month.

 _Team collaboration_: Everyone can manipulate and work on the same data without stepping on each others toes.

 ##### How do you guarantee I won’t lose data in Pachyderm (i.e. replication and persistence)?
-Your data doesn’t actually live in Pachyderm, is stays in object storage (S3), so it’s has all the safety guarantees of that underlying system.
+Your data doesn’t actually live in Pachyderm, is stays in object storage (S3 or GCS), so it’s has all the safety guarantees of those underlying systems.
 ##### How do I get data from other sources into Pachyderm?
 Pachyderm has three main methods for getting data into the system.
-A protobufs API that you can access through the Golang SDK.
+1. A protobufs API (LINK) that you can access through the Golang SDK.
 Other languages will be supported soon!
-The pachctl CLI, which allows you to put files into Pachyderm.
+2. The pachctl CLI (LINK), which allows you to put files into Pachyderm.
-You can mount Pachyderm locally and add files directly to the filesystem through the FUSE interface.
+3. You can mount Pachyderm locally and add files directly to the filesystem through the FUSE interface.
 ##### How do I get data out of Pachyderm into another system?
 In addition to using the same ways you get data into the system, you can also use pipelines.
 Users often want to move the final results of a pipeline into another tool such as Redshift or MySQL so that it can by easily queried through BI tools.
 To accomplish this, it’s common to add a final stage to your pipeline which reads data from Pachyderm and writes it directly to whatever other tool you want.
 Redshift for example, can load data directly from an S3 bucket so the last pipeline stage can just write to that specific bucket.
 ##### Does Pachyderm have a notion of locality for my data?
 Most object stores like S3 and GCS don’t provide any notion of locality and so Pachyderm similarly can't provide data locality in our API.
 In practice, we’ve generally found that data locality is not a bottleneck when optimizing for performance.

-Deployment:
+## Deployment:
 ##### Where/how can I deploy Pachyderm?
 Once you have Kubernetes running, Pachyderm is just a one line deploy.
 Since Pachyderm’s only dependency is Kubernetes, it can be run on AWS, Google Cloud, or on premise.
 Check out our deployment guide (LINK) to get it running for yourself.
 ##### Can I use other schedulers such as Docker Swarm or Mesos?